 Thank you for all your hard work!

-Patrick Miller - Board President
+Patrick Miller - Immediate Past President

 Patrick Miller retired from Reliance Standard Life Insurance Company, a member of The Tokio Marine Group.

 He worked for Standard Insurance Company for two decades where he held various roles of increasingly responsible sales & management positions in both home office and the field environments.
 Prior to joining Reliance Standard, Mr. Miller was President of Client First Group of Ohio which provided employee benefit consulting for clients which employed 1,000 plus employees.
 Mr. Miller holds a Bachelor of Science degree in Economics from University of Oregon.

 Michelle L. Molinet is chief financial officer for J.W.
 Didado Electric, LLC.
 In her role as CFO, Michelle serves as a strategic partner to the president and helps shape overall financial strategy and direction.
 She is responsible for all financial and accounting functions within the company and works directly with executive leadership to support operations.

 Prior to joining J.W.
 Didado in 2015, Michelle held a senior financial position for a privately held company and was a Sr. Manager in the Audit and Assurance Division at a regional public accounting firm where she specialized in Construction Accounting.